 Duluth, MN 55812-3011

-Office of Financial Aid and Scholarships online scholarship application
+Scholarships through the Office of Financial Aid and Scholarships

-- The Office of Financial Aid and Scholarships 2022-23 online scholarship application is now closed.
-Deadline for submission was April 1, 2022.
-All applicants will be notified in mid-May whether or not they received a scholarship.
+- The Office of Financial Aid and Scholarships 2023-24 online scholarship application is now closed.

 University departments select recipients of their departmental scholarships according to their own process.
 For more information on eligibility requirements and application procedures, click on the link below for your departmental scholarships page.